asuarez92/gettingandcleaningndata/README.md

   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The end result is written in a `.txt` file named: "tidy" which is included in this repo
+***
+### Comments
+If trying to run this script in your own computer, make sure to adjust the working directory to the space in your computer where you wish to have all this done.

+The script file `run_analysis.R` does most of the work for you
+* downloads the data from the web
+* reads, cleans, merges, and melts
+* generates `tidy.txt` which will be stored in you workin directory